8 critical design aspects for better public restrooms

 #8 Fixtures and automation

-Consider sensor-operated or spring-operated faucets, and electric hand dryers, but increased levels of automation (automatic flushing systems and cleaning, or automatic doors) can be a risk.
+Consider sensor-operated or spring-operated faucets, and electric hand dryers, but increased levels of automation (ie automatic flushing systems and cleaning, or automatic doors) can be a failure risk.

 More moving parts means more things that can break and take your facility out of service.
-Repairing such things is typically difficult, time-consuming, and expensive — it requires specialist crews and parts that can be hard to source quickly.
+Repairing automated components and systems is typically difficult, time-consuming, and expensive — it requires specialist crews and parts that can be hard to source quickly.

 Exploring your options with Modus

 While these suggestions offer a foundation for action, it’s crucial to recognise that each project is distinct.
-We are experts in designing toilets for a long and useful life and low maintenance costs.
+We are experts in designing aesthetic public toilet buildings for a long and useful life and low maintenance costs.

 So, if you’re unsure about the best way forward, call us for a public toilet design consult on 1300 945 930 or book a project consultation below.